A diverse group of stakeholders, including AIBS, have written to lawmakers about how agricultural research could help improve climate outcomes.

 AIBS has joined a broad coalition of 104 organizations in urging appropriators to provide the highest possible fiscal year 2023 allocation for the Commerce, Justice, Science, and Related Agencies Appropriations Subcommittees to robustly fund the basic and applied research and education programs that fall under the subcommittee’s portfolio.

-AIBS has provided written testimony to the House Appropriations Committee regarding fiscal year (FY) 2022 funding for the National Science Foundation.
+AIBS has provided written testimony to the House and Senate Appropriations Committees regarding fiscal year (FY) 2023 funding for the National Science Foundation.

 AIBS has joined 50 other stakeholder organizations in urging lawmakers to provide at least $1.9 billion to the Agricultural Research Service (ARS) in fiscal year 2023.

 As Congress begins conference negotiations on legislation to advance U.S. innovation, a group of 83 organizations, including AIBS, have urged lawmakers to oppose the inclusion of harmful provisions that would change current public access policies for peer-reviewed journals.

 As Congress proceeds with conference negotiations on legislation to advance U.S. scientific competitiveness, a group of scientific and academic organizations, including AIBS, have written to lawmakers urging removal of problematic provisions that focus on gain of function research.